openharmony/docs/en/application-dev/napi/napi-data-types-interfaces.md

 **napi_async_complete_callback**

-Function pointer used when an asynchronous operation is complete.
-When an asynchronous operation is required, you can use **napi_create_async_work** to create an asynchronous work and specify **napi_async_complete_callback**.
-When the asynchronous work is complete, the callback will be automatically invoked for subsequent processing.
-Parameters of the callback include the status of the asynchronous operation and a return value, based on which corresponding processing can be performed.
+Function pointer used when an async operation is complete.
+When an async operation is required, you can use **napi_create_async_work** to create an async work and specify **napi_async_complete_callback**.
+When the async work is complete, the callback will be automatically invoked for subsequent processing.
+Parameters of the callback include the status of the async operation and a return value, based on which corresponding processing can be performed.

 **napi_threadsafe_function_call_js**